 Advances in Science and Medicine

-Turning to Nature: Yun Yen, M.D., Ph.D., Dr. & Mrs. Allen Y. Chao Chair in Developmental Cancer Therapeutics, along with researchers from Yale University and the University of Pittsburgh, was awarded funding from the National Cancer Institute (NCI) to study Chinese herbal medicine for cancer.
-The project explores the combination of chemotherapy drug capecitabine with PHY906, a four-herb Chinese medicine based on the 1,800 year old Chinese formula known as Huang Qin Tang, in a phase II trial for advanced colon cancer.
+Turning to Nature: Yun Yen, M.D., Ph.D. along with researchers from Yale University and the University of Pittsburgh, were awarded funding from the National Cancer Institute (NCI) to study Chinese herbal medicine for cancer.
+The project explores the combination of chemotherapy drug capecitabine with PHY906, a four-herb Chinese medicine based on the 1,800-year-old Chinese formula known as Huang Qin Tang, in a phase 2 trial for advanced colon cancer.
 Dr. Yen has investigated the combination therapy of both drugs in early phase clinical trials for patients with liver cancer and found promising results.

-T Cell Immunotherapy: Stephen J. Forman, M.D., Francis & Kathleen McNamara Distinguished Chair in Hematology and Hematopoietic Cell Transplantation, and Christine Brown, Ph.D., associate director of the T Cell Immunotherapy Laboratory, continue to study genetically modified T cells.
+T Cell Immunotherapy: Stephen J. Forman, M.D., Francis & Kathleen McNamara Distinguished Chair in Hematology and Hematopoietic Cell Transplantation, and Christine Brown, Ph.D., Heritage Provider Network Professor in Immunotherapy and associate director of the T Cell Therapeutics Research Laboratory, continue to study genetically modified T cells.
 They are treating patients undergoing autologous transplant for recurrent lymphoma in order to trigger a tumor-specific immune response to reduce the chances of relapse.
 Researchers plan to extend this trial to patients with B cell lymphoma who are not undergoing transplant, with an expected approval to proceed in the first quarter of 2014.

-Establishing Nationwide Guidelines: Smita Bhatia, M.D., M.P.H., Ruth Ziegler Chair in Population Sciences, and Wendy Landier, Ph.D., R.N., N.P., assistant professor, Population Sciences, are helping to set the developing national guidelines for screenings for early detection of long-term complications in childhood cancer survivors.
+Establishing Nationwide Guidelines: Wendy Landier, Ph.D., R.N., N.P., assistant professor, Population Sciences, is helping to set the developing national guidelines for screenings for early detection of long-term complications in childhood cancer survivors.
 After 4,992 screening tests on 370 childhood cancer survivors over the course of 1,188 clinic visits, they found that survivors were at highest risk for slow thyroid function, hearing loss, low bone mineral density, iron overload in the blood and pulmonary dysfunction.
 Recommending that screening for these complications is appropriate for this group of young patients, their findings were published in the Journal of Clinical Oncology.

-Treatment of AIDS-related Lymphoma: John Zaia, M.D., Aaron D. & Edith Miller Chair in Gene Therapy, Amrita Krishnan, M.D., director, Multiple Myeloma Program, and David DiGiusto, Ph.D., research professor, Department of Virology, have conducted transplants in patients that have both lymphoma and HIV infection.
-City of Hope was the first to show that it was possible to cure patients of lymphoma who suffered from HIV infection, and has changed the standard of care in the U.S.
+Treatment of AIDS-related Lymphoma: John Zaia, M.D., Aaron D. and Edith Miller Chair in Gene Therapy and Amrita Krishnan, M.D., director, Multiple Myeloma Program have conducted transplants in patients that have both lymphoma and HIV infection.
+City of Hope was the first to show that it was possible to cure patients of lymphoma who suffered from HIV infection and has changed the standard of care in the U.S.

 Protecting Patients from CMV: John Zaia continues to make progress in a vaccine for cytomegalovirus (CMV) in patients undergoing transplantation.
 CMV infections can be life-threatening for people with suppressed or compromised immune systems.
-This year, a second generation vaccine, called CMV-MVA was developed by Don J. Diamond, Ph.D., associate chair, Department of Virology.
-CMV-MVA was manufactured for clinical trial in City of Hope’s Center for Biomedicine & Genetics, and once the FDA review is complete, Drs.
+This year, a second generation vaccine called CMV-MVA was developed by Don J. Diamond, Ph.D., chair, Department of Experimental Therapeutics.
+CMV-MVA was manufactured for clinical trial in City of Hope’s Center for Biomedicine & Genetics and once the FDA review is complete, Drs.
 Zaia and Diamond expect to start safety and immunogenic studies of two dosage levels in patients.

 Curing Diabetes Independent of Diet: Sanjay Awasthi, M.D., professor, Diabetes and Metabolic Diseases Research, published research that gained media attention in Southern California.
 His paper, featured in the high-impact Journal of Biological Chemistry this past August, posits that the RLIP76 protein plays a central role in the development of diabetes, obesity and cancer.
 He has also shown that inhibiting this protein may cure these diseases regardless of diet — currently a significant intervention to manage type 2 diabetes.
 In his study, mice lacking the protein were resistant to gaining weight — even on a high-fat diet — and had reduced blood sugar, cholesterol and triglyceride levels.
 This research could lead to drugs that target RLIP76 and cure type 2 diabetes, even without an altered diet.